sigsep/open-unmix-paper-joss/paper.md

 Indeed, those tricks are often deemed of not sufficient scientific importance to be found in scientific papers.

 In particular, we use the following setup for training: We learn the weights of the BLSTM by minimizing the mean squared error (MSE) with the ADAM optimizer [@kingma2014adam].
 We start with an initial learning rate of 0.001 which is sequentially reduced by a factor of 0.3 if the validation error plateaus.
 Besides saving the current model, we also save the best model on the validation dataset, i.e., perform early stopping.
 The validation set consists of 14 songs, which we selected from the 100 training songs.
+For the purpose of reproducibility, the validation split is part of the [@musdb] tools.

 Furthermore, heavy data augmenation is used due to the small size of MUSDB.
 We use the data augmentation as described in [@uhlich17]: